ZachEngstrom/pihole/README.md

    - Gitlab: `git clone https://gitlab.com/engza/pihole.git`
 1. Follow the instructions below

-Here are the steps that I took to make my PiHole self-sufficient:

 #### Send an Email using Python

 1. Read through the entire [Send an Email using Python](./docs/smtp.md) document and then go back and follow the instructions up until "The Email-Sending Script".